SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/auto-generating-auto-hosting-and-auto-updating-docc-documentation.md

 - [ParseSwift](https://swiftpackageindex.com/parse-community/Parse-Swift) by [Parse Platform](https://swiftpackageindex.com/parse-community)
 - [RevenueCat](https://swiftpackageindex.com/RevenueCat/purchases-ios) by [RevenueCat](https://swiftpackageindex.com/RevenueCat)
 - [Runestone](https://swiftpackageindex.com/simonbs/Runestone) by [Simon Støvring](https://swiftpackageindex.com/simonbs)
-- [Saga](https://swiftpackageindex.com/loopwerk/Saga) by [Loopwerk](https://swiftpackageindex.com/loopwerk) who very kindly [sponsors this project through GitHub Sponsors](https://github.com/sponsors/SwiftPackageIndex).
+- [Saga](https://swiftpackageindex.com/loopwerk/Saga) by [Loopwerk](https://swiftpackageindex.com/loopwerk), who very kindly [sponsors this project through GitHub Sponsors](https://github.com/sponsors/SwiftPackageIndex).
 - [ScaledFont](https://swiftpackageindex.com/kharrison/ScaledFont) by [Keith Harrison](https://swiftpackageindex.com/kharrison)
-- [SemanticVersion](https://swiftpackageindex.com/SwiftPackageIndex/SemanticVersion) by [Swift Package Index](https://swiftpackageindex.com/SwiftPackageIndex) (well, we couldn't ship this without one of our packages being documented, right? 😂)
+- [SemanticVersion](https://swiftpackageindex.com/SwiftPackageIndex/SemanticVersion) by [Swift Package Index](https://swiftpackageindex.com/SwiftPackageIndex) (well, we couldn’t ship this without one of our packages having documentation, right? 😂)
-- [SpanGrid](https://swiftpackageindex.com/sherlouk/SpanGrid) by [James Sherlock](https://swiftpackageindex.com/sherlouk) who also very kindly [sponsors this project through GitHub Sponsors](https://github.com/sponsors/SwiftPackageIndex) as well as being our [top contributor](https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server/graphs/contributors) outside the core team!
+- [SpanGrid](https://swiftpackageindex.com/sherlouk/SpanGrid) by [James Sherlock](https://swiftpackageindex.com/sherlouk) who also very kindly [sponsors this project through GitHub Sponsors](https://github.com/sponsors/SwiftPackageIndex) and is our [top contributor](https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server/graphs/contributors) outside the core team!
-- [StreamChat](https://swiftpackageindex.com/GetStream/stream-chat-swift), [StreamChatSwiftUI](https://swiftpackageindex.com/GetStream/stream-chat-swiftui), and [EffectsLibrary](https://swiftpackageindex.com/GetStream/effects-library) by [Stream](https://swiftpackageindex.com/GetStream) who very kindly [sponsor this project](https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server#corporate-sponsors).
+- [StreamChat](https://swiftpackageindex.com/GetStream/stream-chat-swift), [StreamChatSwiftUI](https://swiftpackageindex.com/GetStream/stream-chat-swiftui), and [EffectsLibrary](https://swiftpackageindex.com/GetStream/effects-library) by [Stream](https://swiftpackageindex.com/GetStream), who very kindly [sponsor this project](https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server#corporate-sponsors).
 - [swift-bundler](https://swiftpackageindex.com/stackotter/swift-bundler) by [stackotter](https://swiftpackageindex.com/stackotter)
-- [swift-composable-architecture](https://swiftpackageindex.com/pointfreeco/swift-composable-architecture) by [Point-Free](https://swiftpackageindex.com/pointfreeco) who also very kindly [sponsor this project through GitHub Sponsors](https://github.com/sponsors/SwiftPackageIndex).
+- [swift-composable-architecture](https://swiftpackageindex.com/pointfreeco/swift-composable-architecture) by [Point-Free](https://swiftpackageindex.com/pointfreeco), who also very kindly [sponsor this project through GitHub Sponsors](https://github.com/sponsors/SwiftPackageIndex).
 - [SwiftDocC](https://swiftpackageindex.com/apple/swift-docc) and [swift-markdown](https://swiftpackageindex.com/apple/swift-markdown) from [Apple](https://swiftpackageindex.com/apple).
 Without which, this project would not have been possible.
 Thank you to all the members of that team for creating this tool! ❤️
 - [TGCardViewController](https://swiftpackageindex.com/skedgo/TGCardViewController) by [SkedGo](https://swiftpackageindex.com/skedgo)

-If you maintain one of the 4,600+ packages we have in the index, please do add your configuration file to opt-in to having your documentation hosted on the Swift Package Index and we’ll take care of everything else.
-If you have any issues at all, please [join us on Discord](https://discord.gg/vQRb6KkYRw) or [raise an issue](https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server/issues/new/choose).
+If you maintain one of the 4,600+ packages we have in the index, please add your configuration file to opt-in to having your documentation hosted on the Swift Package Index, and we’ll take care of everything else.
+If you have any issues, please [join us on Discord](https://discord.gg/vQRb6KkYRw) or [raise an issue](https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server/issues/new/choose).

 ## Next steps

-We’re proud of what we have built here, but we're not done with this feature yet.
+We’re proud of what we have built here, but we’re not done with this feature yet.

-There’s a full write up of things we want to tackle [on our Discussion forum](https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server/discussions/1590#discussioncomment-2784226), but to summarise, this is what we’re planning to work on next:
+There’s a write up of things we want to tackle [on our Discussion forum](https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server/discussions/1590#discussioncomment-2784226), but to summarise, this is what we’re planning to work on next:

 - Versioned documentation with stable URLs.
 You’ll be able to read documentation for the exact version of a package you’re using in your projects.
 - Easy switching between documentation versions.
-We’re planning to make it clear where the documentation you’re reading has come from.
+Once we have versioned documentation, we’re planning to clarify where the documentation you’re reading has come from.
 If you’re looking at default branch documentation, you’ll be able to see that.
 Same if you’re looking at a tagged version.
 We’ll also make it easy to switch between documentation sets for each package.